Zombies in Resident Evil: Reception and analysis

-Aaron Potter from PCGamesN felt that Capcom have restored their signature zombies to the "threatening and unrelenting force" they once were with 2019's Resident Evil 2, following a period of time where the franchise's zombies are seen to have lost their scariness.
+Aaron Potter from PCGamesN felt that Capcom have restored their signature zombies to the "threatening and unrelenting force" they once were with 2019's Resident Evil 2, following a period of time where the franchise's zombies were seen to have lost their scariness.
 In particular, Potter said the idea of "wetness" as conveyed by Kanda sets apart the gore in 2019's Resident Evil 2 from the presentation seen in most other horror-themed video games, noting the "horrendous ways the human anatomy can be mutilated" and the gruesome displays of gore that follow whenever zombies are dispatched by players.
 Robert Zak from GamesRadar+ formed a view that the Molded serve as a precursor to the zombies of the 2019 Resident Evil 2 remake, which was released two years after Resident Evil 7, and opined that this is an intentional design decision for players to rediscover the horror of confronting slow moving enemies within tight spaces, as the movements of both types of creatures seemingly parallel each other.

-Impact
+Cultural impact

-Various commentators, including George A. Romero and British actor Simon Pegg, credited zombies as portrayed in the Resident Evil series to be a major factor behind the revitalization and subsequent prevalence of zombies in early 21st century popular culture.
-Jamie Russell in particular described the resulting cultural impact as the "Resident Evil effect".
+Various commentators, including George A. Romero and British actor Simon Pegg, said the Resident Evil series helped revitalize the zombie and lead it to prominence in early-21st century popular culture.
+Book of the Dead: The Complete History of Zombie Cinema called it the "Resident Evil effect".
 The realistic, scientific approach for explaining zombie origins became a standard trope in popular fictional works released after the first Resident Evil video game.
-Tim Turi from Game Informer formed a similar view that the varied depictions of zombies and related monsters throughout the history of Resident Evil are trend setting, in particular marking the zombie genre's shift from supernatural themes to scientific themes.
-James Mielke from IGN commented that zombies as presented by Shinji Mikami and Capcom represented an evolution of the zombie archetype and are continually reinvented as a mass-market concern, the franchise setting the tone for the survival horror genre and achieving immense commercial success in a manner which its contemporaries did not achieve: the video game series sold 100 million units worldwide by 2020, and by 2011 the Resident Evil film adaptations was described by Guinness Book of World Records as the most successful film series based on video games.
+Tim Turi from Game Informer formed a similar view that the varied depictions of zombies and related monsters throughout the history of Resident Evil are trend-setting, in particular marking the zombie genre's shift from supernatural themes to scientific themes.
+James Mielke from IGN commented that zombies as presented by Shinji Mikami and Capcom represented an evolution of the zombie archetype and are continually reinvented as a mass-market concern, with the franchise setting the tone for the survival horror genre and achieving immense commercial success in a manner which its contemporaries did not achieve: the video game series sold 100 million units worldwide by 2020, and by 2011 the Resident Evil film adaptations was described by Guinness Book of World Records as the most successful film series based on video games.

-Kim Newman drew attention to the fact that many zombie films released after Resident Evil tend to dwell on a more action-oriented approach between protagonists and their zombie antagonists compared to films from prior generations, which Newman deduced as a significant influence from the video game genre.
-Josh Levin from Slate credited the Resident Evil video games as among the sources of inspiration behind the mainstream popularization of a new type of zombie, the fast zombie or running zombie, since the early 2010's and mentioned the franchise's zombie dogs as a notable example.
+Kim Newman said that zombie films released after Resident Evil tend toward a more action-oriented approach between protagonists and zombie than previous films.
+Since the early 2010s, wrote Josh Levin from Slate, the Resident Evil video games drove the mainstream popularization of a new type of zombie, the fast zombie or running zombie, like the franchise's zombie dogs.